EmmaHkw/Let-s-Globe/README.md

 We love to travel, but we hope to learn more about the authentic ways of love in each country in addition to popular tourist spots.
 In addition, if users are hoping to move to another country, having the local perspective of that country before making a final decision would be extremely helpful.

 ## What it does
-**Let's Globe** is an educational application that provides its users with general information, photos, places to visit, residents' comments and common phrases of a country they select.
+**Let's Globe** is an educational application built under 24 hours that provides its users with general information, photos, places to visit, residents' comments and common phrases of a country they select.
 Users first select a country they want to learn more about on the World Map and the relevant information will be displayed.
 In order to comment on the _residents' comments_ section, users will have to log in and get verified that they are in that location.

 ## How we built it
 The prototype was built largely through React, combining JavaScript, HTML and CSS files and is primarily the front end of the web application Let's Globe.